thephez/dpp-spec/docs/identity.md

 ### Identity Create

-The identity `type` and `publicKeys` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTStructureFactory.spec.js).
+The identity fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateIdentityCreateSTStructureFactory
+validateIdentityCreateTransitionStructureFactory
-  ✓ should pass valid raw state transition
+  ✓ should return valid result
+  protocolVersion
+    ✓ should be present
+    ✓ should be an integer
+    ✓ should not be less than 0
+    ✓ should not be greater than current version (0)
+  type
+    ✓ should be present
+    ✓ should be equal to 2
+  lockedOutPoint
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should not be less than 36 bytes
+    ✓ should not be more than 36 bytes
+  publicKeys
+    ✓ should be present
+    ✓ should not be empty
+    ✓ should not have more than 10 items
+    ✓ should be unique
-  ✓ should pass valid state transition
+    ✓ should be valid
+  signature
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should be not shorter than 65 bytes
+    ✓ should be not longer than 65 bytes
 ```

 ### Identity TopUp

-The identity topup fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/integration/identity/stateTransition/identityTopUpTransition/validateIdentityTopUpTransitionStructure.spec.js).
+The identity topup fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/identity/stateTransition/identityTopUpTransition/validateIdentityTopUpTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateIdentityTopUpTransitionStructure
+validateIdentityTopUpTransitionStructureFactory
-  ✓ should pass valid raw state transition
+  ✓ should return valid result
+  protocolVersion
+    ✓ should be present
+    ✓ should be an integer
+    ✓ should not be less than 0
+    ✓ should not be greater than current version (0)
+  type
+    ✓ should be present
+    ✓ should be equal to 3
+  lockedOutPoint
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should not be less than 36 bytes
+    ✓ should not be more than 36 bytes
+  identityId
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should be no less than 32 bytes
+    ✓ should be no longer than 32 bytes
+  signature
+    ✓ should be present
-  ✓ should pass valid state transition
+    ✓ should be a byte array
+    ✓ should be not shorter than 65 bytes
+    ✓ should be not longer than 65 bytes
 ```

 ## State Transition Data